digi-Borg/M21-KaseiCoin/README.md

 ![KaseiCoinCrowdsale-Title](./Images/KAI_Crowdsale_Title-2022-08-09162204.png)

-*"Leading a project for a monetary system to develop a new cryptocurrency called KaseiCoin for a new Mars colony."*
+*"Leading a project to develop a new cryptocurrency called KaseiCoin for a monetary system in a new Mars colony."*

+---
 ## Background

 After waiting for years and passing several tests, being selected by the Martian Aerospace Agency a new monetary system needs to be implemented for the first human colony on Mars.
 As a prominent fintech professional, I was chosen to lead a project to develop a monetary system for the new Mars colony.
 The decision is made to base this new monetary system on blockchain technology, and to define a new cryptocurrency called KaseiCoin. (“Kasei” means “Mars” in Japanese.)